jkomoros/adjacent-possible-viz/README.md

 Run `npm install` to install dependencies.

+### Installing on Apple Silicon

+The machinery to do screenshotting relies on a library that doesn't install cleanly on Apple Silicon.

+Can get everything but screenshots running with `npm install --only=prod`

+Install homebrew if not already installed

+Run `arch -arm64 brew install pkg-config cairo pango libpng jpeg giflib librsvg`

+Then run `npm install canvas` and `npm install`

 # Running

 If you want to do your own frames, create a `frame_data.json` in the root of the repo.
 If not provided, `frame_data.SAMPLE.json` will be used.